sigmorphon/sigmorphon.github.io/sharedtasks/2020/task1.md

 the minimum edit distance between the hypothesis and gold transcriptions and then dividing by the summed length of the gold transcriptions.
 As is common practice, we multiply both numbers by 100.
-Both metrics will be computed using the provided Python script `evaluate.py`.
+Both metrics will be computed using the provided Python script `evaluate.py`, available [here](https://github.com/sigmorphon/2020/blob/master/task1/evaluation/evaluate.py).

 ### System comparison